-Merched Chwarel is a collaboration of four artists - Marged Pendrell, Julie Williams, Lisa Hudson and Lindsey Colbourne - whose work is connected to the quarries of North Wales where we each live and work.
+Merched Chwarel is a collaboration with three other artists - Marged Pendrell, Julie Williams and Lisa Hudson - whose work is connected to the quarries of North Wales where we each live and work.
 Following the positive response to our Arts Council Wales funded Research & Development collaboration in 2017, we have teamed up with curator Jill Pearcy, and are now working towards five curated, site-specific exhibitions of new works in 2019.
 We are delighted to have received a major project grant from Arts Council Wales, plus cash and in-kind support from a range of organisations for this next phase.
 Exhibitions will be held in Storiel, Bangor (including satellite cabinet ‘taster’ displays in their outreach locations), Amgueddfa Llechi Llanberis, Castell Penrhyn and Llyfrgedd Blaenau Ffestiniog, Llechwedd Slate Caverns.

 The exhibitions, and the individual and collaborative artistic development process from the end of March 2018, will comprise new art works in response to the question: ‘Who are we, the Merched Chwarel [the Quarry Women] of the past, present and future?
 How are our aesthetics, identity and connection to place, culture and language mediated by the quarries?’.